PZL Bielsko SZD-50 Puchacz

 The PZL Bielsko SZD-50 Puchacz (Polish: "eagle owl") is a Polish two-place training and aerobatic sailplane.

 Development

 The Puchacz was designed by Dipl-Ing Adam Meus based on the prototype SZD-50-1 Dromader.
 It was intended to serve as the successor to the popular Bocian for training.
 Its first flight was April 13, 1979.

-Being a moderately-priced, versatile, modern two-seater with good handling qualities on the ground and in the air, the Puchacz has become a very popular two-seater sailplane in many countries both for ab-initio and aerobatic instruction.
+The Puchacz is an affordable and adaptable modern two-seater sailplane.
+Due to its good handling in the air and on the ground, it is used in numerous countries for teaching beginner pilots and for aerobatic training.

 A large number of fatal accidents involving spins have occurred with the Puchacz.
 Investigations have failed to uncover a common design flaw, but the type's reputation has nevertheless been tainted.
 Its supporters point out that it was designed to obey faithfully all control inputs - including foolish ones.
 Partial failures at the rudder bar and control sticks have been known to occur, but Airworthiness Directives have been issued for modifications.